Avaiga/taipy-doc/docs/manuals/userman/data-integration/data-node-vizelmts.md

 <figcaption>Graphical view of some tabular data</figcaption>
 </figure>

-For more details, see the [Data node viewer](../gui/viselements/corelements/data_node.md) page.
+For more details, see the [data node viewer](../gui/viselements/corelements/data_node.md) page.

 # Data management interface